Who sets the cookies?

 How do you disable cookies?

 If you want to disable cookies you need to change your website browser settings to reject cookies however doing so will mean loss of certain functionality on this website.
-How to disable cookies from your device will depend on the browser you use, here’s how to do it on the most popular Windows PC browsers:
+How you disable cookies from your device will depend on the browser you use, here’s how to do it on the most popular Windows PC browsers:

 Microsoft Internet Explorer: